Derek Lam

 Derek Lam (born 1967) is an American fashion designer.
 In addition to designing his own line, Lam was Tod's creative director for ready-to-wear and accessories from 2005 until 2010.

-Background
+Early life and education

 Lam was born in San Francisco, California and is of Chinese American parentage.
 Lam is the youngest of three children in his fourth-generation family.
 His parents had a business that imported clothes from Asia, and his grandparents ran a successful garment factory in San Francisco that specialized in bridal and wedding dresses.

 Lam graduated in 1990 from Parsons School of Design in Manhattan.

 Career

+Early beginnings

 Lam began working as an assistant for Michael Kors in the 90s and worked there for four years.
 Lam then moved to Hong Kong to work for a large retail brand.
-Following his Hong Kong experience, Derek returned to New York and was appointed vice President of Design for Michael Kors' Kors line.
+Following his Hong Kong experience, Derek returned to New York and was appointed Vice President of Design for Michael Kors' Kors line.